roukna/J.O.B-Training-Linux-1/exercise4.md

-# J.O.B-Training-File Handling Commands Assignment
+# J.O.B-Training-Data Manipulation Commands Assignment

 ## You will now practice the file handling commands in linux using the previously cloned repo that will track your work.